Adia: Background

 In concert on 13 March 2018, Sarah McLachlan spoke about the background of her song Adia.
 Explaining that she "crossed a line" by falling in love with "the ex of my best friend".
 Her friendship (with the Adia from the song's title) suffered a breakdown.
 The man she fell in love with was at the time "my drummer" she said, with whom she went on to have two children.
 The song, McLachlan explained, is about "the aftermath" of losing her best friend and her feelings of guilt.

 Composition

 The song starts with no musical introduction, save two piano notes.
 The lyrics begin "Adia, I do believe I've failed you.
 Adia, I know I've let you down."
 The chorus says that "We are born innocent.
 Believe me Adia, we are still innocent."
 At times the music is simple and soft, with little more than a piano accompanying McLachlan.
-The song does not explain the exact relationship between the singer and Adia, whether they are friends, family, or lovers.